 3. Take Advantage of Parkinson’s Law

 This is why many people are always late.
-They think it will only take them thirty minutes to drive across town when previous experience has taught them it usually takes forty-five minutes to do so because traffic is often bad but they stick to the belief it will only take thirty minutes.
-It’s more wishful thinking than good judgment.
+They think it will only take them thirty minutes to drive across town when previous experience has taught them it usually takes forty-five minutes to do so because traffic is often bad.
+It’s more wishful thinking than bad judgment.

 We can use Parkinson’s Law to our advantage when we’re feeling overwhelmed at work.
-If you have estimated that to write five emails that desperately need a reply to be ninety minutes, then reduce it down to one hour.
+If you have estimated that to write five important emails will take ninety minutes, then reduce it down to one hour.
 Likewise, if you have estimated it will take you three hours to prepare your upcoming presentation, reduce it down to two hours.

-When we overestimate how long something will take, subconsciously our brains know we have plenty of time and so it plays tricks on us and we end up checking reviews of the Apple Watch 4 or allow our colleagues to interrupt us with the latest office gossip.
+When we overestimate how long something will take, subconsciously our brains know we have plenty of time, so it plays tricks on us, and we end up checking reviews of the Apple Watch 4 or allow our team members to interrupt us with the latest office gossip.

-Applying a little time pressure prevents this from happening and we get more focused and more work done.
+Applying a little time pressure prevents this from happening, and we get more focused and more work done.
 This will help when work feels overwhelming.

 4. Use the Power of Your Calendar